 As with TFL, we can provide symbolization keys.
 These indicate, temporarily, what a name will pick out.
 So we might offer:

-e: Elsa

-m: Marybeth
+g: Gregorm: Marybeth

-21.3 Predicates
+22.3 Predicates

 The simplest predicates are properties of individuals.
 They are things you can say about an object.
 Here are some examples of English predicates: